MEDIA, POWER AND REGULATION - 2025/6

 Employability

 Students will deepen their knowledge about media industries, and develop a clearer understanding of media policy.
-They will strengthen their transferable skills, including communication, writing, and time management skills.
+They will strengthen their transferable skills, including presentation, communication, writing, and time management skills.

 Digital Capabilities

 The module deepens understanding of the relationship between media, digital technology and society, with a particular focus on media industries and their relationship to power.
-Students will further develop their digital communication skills through the online participation assignment.

 Global and Cultural Capabilities